Pyseph/DataScope/README.md

 # DataScope

-A clean rewrite of the DataScope DataStore editor plugin for Roblox Studio.
+Originally a rewrite of the DataDelve plugin, now a separate & powerful DataStore editor plugin for Roblox Studio.

 ## Features